rurreac/slider/README.md

 ![Sever Auth](./doc/server_auth.gif)

-##### `--json-log` (development only):
+##### `--json-log`:
 Enables JSON formatted logging output.
 When enabled, all log messages will be output in JSON format with structured fields including timestamp, scope, level, message, and caller information (if `--caller-log` is also enabled).
-This is useful for log aggregation systems and automated log parsing.
+Might be useful for log aggregation systems, automated log parsing.

-Since the Server is only interactive at the moment through the Console, using this flag in production is not really useful so it's only available in development mode.

 ##### `--caller-log` (development only):
 Enables display of caller information (file name and line number) in log messages.
 This helps with debugging by showing exactly where each log message originated in the code.
 Works with both standard and JSON formatted logs.